 - More safe, public outdoor space is needed – parks and green space are in high demand.

-- Play streets support national and local government focus on creating safer, cleaner streets.
+- Play streets, like School Streets, support national and local government focus on creating safer, cleaner streets.

 - Communities self-organise the closure together responsibly.